mroughan/SurrealNumbers.jl/README.md

 any others can be easily added.

-There are two approaches: one is to use intrinsic surreal arithmetic, e.g. `sign` and `abs` are implemented using
+There are two approaches: one is to use intrinsic surreal arithmetic, e.g. `sign` and `abs` are implemented using native surreal arithmetic and operators.
+The result is that they looks almost exactly like it would for any other number.

     sign(x::SurrealFinite) = x<zero(x) ? -one(x) : x>zero(x) ? one(x) : zero(x)

-Sometimes this is so simple that the function looks almost exactly like it would for any other number, e.g., `sign` above or `abs`

     abs(x::SurrealFinite) = x<zero(x) ? -x : x

 The other is somewhat of a cheat.
 It involves converting the number to